dukersss13/COVID-19-Logistic-Growth-Model/README.md

 The date with peak infections.

-The estimated end date (the first day without infections/new cases).

 The estimated number of deaths by the end date.

 The estimated mortality rate by the end date.